xalanq/cf-tool/README.md

 You can download the pre-compiled binary file in [here](https://github.com/xalanq/cf-tool/releases).

-You can also compile the source:
+You can also compile from the source:

 ```
 $ git clone https://github.com/xalanq/cf-tool
-$ cd codeforces
+$ cd cf-tool
 $ go build cf.go
 ```